adamscott/godot-website/collections/_release_4_5/entry-systems-import-reintroducing-batch-editing-of-assets.md

 text: |
   Want to quickly change the same import setting for multiple resource files?

-  We reintroduced options in the import dock for batch editing of assets.
-It means that you can select these files in the FileSystem dock and the Import dock will react appropriately.
-It will let you select which properties you want to edit.
-With a single click of the “Reimport” button, your new settings will be applied to each.
+  We reintroduced options in the Import dock for batch editing of assets.
+Now, when you select files in the FileSystem dock, the Import dock will let you select which properties you want to edit.
+With a single click of the “Reimport” button, your new import settings will be applied to all selected files simultaneously.
 contributors:
 - name: bruvzg
   github: bruvzg